-In July 2002, in Brown County, Wisconsin-a county with a sizable Hmong and Hispanic community-the county board of commissioners made English the official language of its government and called for more spending to promote English fluency.
+In addition to the rapid growth of diverse populations in the United States, another trend is emerging: An increasing number of groups are revitalizing their ethnic traditions and promoting their cultural and ethnic uniqueness through language.
+Language is a vital part of maintaining one's cultural heritage, and many people are protective of their native language.
+A sensitive issue among many U.S. citizens is the status of the English language.
+Over the years, many federal lawmakers have proposed legislation making English the official language of the United States.
+According to Radford and Budman, the number of immigrants who are proficient in English has significantly declined since 1980.
+They report that immigrants who speak only English at home fell from 30% in 1980 to 16% in 2016.
+The number of immigrants who speak English "very well" increased from 27% to 35% over the same time period, however.
+Among immigrants, of the various languages spoken at home, 43% speak Spanish, 16% speak English only, 6% speak Chinese, 5% speak Hindi and related languages, 4% speak Filipino, 3% speak French, 3% speak Vietnamese, and 2% speak Arabic.14 language of its government and called for more spending to promote English fluency.
 The all-White Brown County board voted 17 to 8 to approve the measure.
 "It's saying this is our official language.
 This is what we believe in, and we should encourage English," said then-Board Supervisor John Vander Leest.
 On the other hand, in August 2004 the Texas border town of El Cenizo-whose population is heavily Hispanic-adopted Spanish as its official language.
 Mayor Rafael Rodriguez said that he and most of the town's residents speak only Spanish.
 According to Rodriguez, "In past administrations, the meetings were done in English and they did not explain anything."
 The vote means that town business will be conducted in Spanish, which then will be translated into English for official documents to meet the requirements of Texas law.
 Rodriguez said the city council's intent was not to usurp English or create divisions but to make local government more accessible to the town's residents.
-"What we are looking for is that the people of the community who attend the meetings and who only speak Spanish be able to voice their opinions," Rodriguez said.16
+"What we are looking for is that the people of the community who attend the meetings and who only speak Spanish be able to voice their opinions," Rodriguez said.15